-- Ensuring that action points agreed at Child Protection Conferences, Child Protection Reviews and Core Group Meetings are carried out; adhering to LSCP and national guidance, London Child Protection Procedures, and school procedures with regard to referring a child if there are concerns - Liaising with MASH (Multi-agency safeguarding hub) to ensure continued protection of children on the child protection register - Ensuring that any pupil currently on the child protection register who is absent without explanation is referred to Family Services and Education Welfare Service (following procedure for 'children missing from education'). - Ensuring that accurate and up to date information about individual children is presented at Child Protection Conferences. - Liaise with the Headteacher to inform them of issues, especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations; - As required, liaise with the "case manager" (as per Part four of KCSIE September 2020) and the LADO (for all cases which concern a staff member); and - Liaise with staff on matters of safety and safeguarding and when deciding whether to make a referral by liaising with relevant agencies.
+- Ensuring that action points agreed at Child Protection Conferences, Child Protection Reviews and Core Group Meetings are carried out; adhering to LSCP and national guidance, London Child Protection Procedures, and school procedures with regard to referring a child if there are concerns - Liaising with MASH (Multi-agency safeguarding hub) to ensure continued protection of children on the child protection register - Ensuring that any pupil currently on the child protection register who is absent without explanation is referred to Family Services and Education Welfare Service (following procedure for 'children missing from education'). - Ensuring that accurate and up to date information about individual children is presented at Child Protection Conferences. - Liaise with the Headteacher to inform them of issues, especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations; - As required, liaise with the "case manager" and the LADO (for all cases which concern a staff member); and - Liaise with staff on matters of safety and safeguarding and when deciding whether to make a referral by liaising with relevant agencies.
 Act as a source of support, advice and expertise for staff. - Contact previous schools to request any safeguarding files for children who join NHP.
 Pass on any safeguarding information to future schools.
+Information sharing is vital in identifying and tackling all forms of abuse.
+KSCIE 2023 emphasises the need for full pastoral information to be passed on about students for whom there has a been a safeguarding concern, as a lack of information about their circumstances can impact on the child's safety, welfare and educational outcomes. - When a child leaves the school, it is the responsibility of the DSL to ensure that a copy of their safeguarding records is transferred securely and confidentially to the new school.
+Records should be transferred within 5 days for an in-year transfer or within the first 5 days of the start of a new term (KCSIE 2023). - Before transferring, the DSL will arrange a telephone call with the DSL or Headteacher in the receiving school.
+Following the conversation, they will arrange for the secure transfer of documentation.
+Confirmation of the receipt of the documentation should be retained with safeguarding records.
+A safeguarding record must be transferred separately from the main pupil file.